 IntelliChoice estimates that five-year ownership costs (depreciation, financing, insurance, fuel, fees, repairs and maintenance) for the Toyota Avalon will be $2184 to $5684 less than for the Mercedes CLA.

-The Toyota Avalon outsold the Mercedes CLA by 48% during the 2018 model year.
+The Toyota Avalon outsold the Mercedes CLA by 49% during 2018.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.